Saltash War Memorial is a Grade II listed building in the Cornwall local planning authority area, England. First listed on 2 July 2018. War memorial.

 Description

-DESCRIPTION: the memorial is located to the south of the Parish Church of St Nicholas and St Faith (Grade I listed).
-It consists of a granite Celtic cross with a cusped wheel-head and a knot work design carved in relief on the west face of the cross-head and shaft.
-The cross shaft rises from a corniced pedestal with moulded foot set on a two-stepped base.
+The memorial features a granite Celtic cross with a cusped wheel-head and a knot work design carved in relief on the west face of the cross-head and shaft.
+The cross shaft rises from a corniced pedestal with a moulded foot, which is set on a two-stepped base.

-The memorial stands on a paved area set within a raised grassed plot in the south-west corner of the churchyard.
-A stone kerb, which forms the top of a retaining wall, runs along the north and east perimeters of the plot; the foot of the Second World War memorial wall is set into the kerb on the east side.
-On the west side of the plot, a curved stone wall flanks steps which lead from the road to the memorial.
-The wall is surmounted by iron railings with a central gate bearing the arms of the borough.
+The memorial is located on a paved area within a raised grassed plot in the south-west corner of the churchyard.
+A stone kerb, which serves as the top of a retaining wall, runs along the north and east edges of the plot.
+The foot of the Second World War memorial wall is set into the kerb on the east side.
+On the west side of the plot, a curved stone wall flanks the steps that lead from the road to the memorial.
+This wall is topped with iron railings that include a central gate featuring the arms of the borough.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.